WanFaruqJazli/Year1-Sem1-Coursework/SECJ1013-Programming-1/Assignment 2/README.md

 ---

 ## 📌 Overview
-This repository serves as my personal archive for **Assignment 2 (Section 02)**.
+This entry serves as my personal archive for **Assignment 2 (Section 02)**.
 This was a collaborative task where I worked with a partner to complete **Set 2**.
 Our goal was to translate logic into a fully functional C++ program by developing a **Car Loan Calculator** specifically for Proton vehicles.

 ---

 ## 📝 Task Description
-The primary objective was to build a tool that allows users to estimate monthly loan installments for different car models (X50, Exora, Persona), helping them manage their financial planning more effectively.
+The primary objective was to build a tool that allows users to estimate monthly loan installments for different car models like the X50, Exora, and Persona.
+This helps users manage their financial planning more effectively.

 To achieve this, we followed these steps:
-1.  **Review:** We analyzed the sample output provided in the assignment brief.
+1.  **Review:** We analyzed the sample output provided in the assignment brief to understand exactly what was needed.
-2.  **Develop:** We wrote a C++ program that calculates the monthly payment based on car price, down payment, interest rate, and loan period.
+2.  **Develop:** We wrote a C++ program that calculates the monthly payment based on variables like car price, down payment, interest rate, and the loan period.
-3.  **Implement:** We ensured the code utilized specific programming constructs required by the lecturer.
+3.  **Implement:** We ensured the code utilized the specific programming constructs required by the lecturer.

 ### ⚙️ Technical Requirements
-We were required to integrate the following C++ elements into our solution:
+We integrated the following C++ elements into our solution:
-* **Selection:** We applied `if..else` statements to handle different car model selections and regions (Peninsular/East Malaysia).
+* **Selection:** We applied `if..else` statements to handle different car model selections and region specific costs (Peninsular vs East Malaysia).
-* **Repetition:** We utilized a `do..while` loop to allow users to perform multiple calculations without restarting the program.
+* **Repetition:** We utilized a `do..while` loop to allow users to perform multiple calculations without having to restart the program every time.
-* **Modularization:** We implemented a User-Defined Function named `calcpayment` to handle the mathematical formulas separately from the main function.
+* **Modularization:** We implemented a User-Defined Function named `calcpayment` to handle the mathematical formulas.
+This kept the calculation logic separate from the main interface.

 ---

 ## 💭 Reflection

+### 💡 Key Highlights
-Working on this Proton Car Loan Calculator was a fantastic way to bridge the gap between abstract algorithms and actual coding.
-It helped me understand how to turn a logical concept into a working application.
+* **Bridging Theory and Practice:** Working on this calculator was a fantastic way to bridge the gap between abstract algorithms and actual coding.
+It helped me understand how to turn a logical concept on paper into a working application.

-This task reinforced my grasp of C++ fundamentals like conditions and loops.
-I also learned the value of modular programming; breaking the calculation logic into the `calcpayment` function made the program much easier to read and maintain.
+* **The Power of Functions:** This task really reinforced the value of modular programming.
+Breaking the calculation logic into the `calcpayment` function made the code much easier to read and debug compared to stuffing everything into `main`.

-Collaborating with a partner was also a highlight.
-It made debugging much smoother, and discussing the logic together helped us refine the program faster than I could have done alone.
-It definitely gave me more confidence in tackling real-world programming problems.
+* **Collaborative Learning:** Working with a partner was a highlight.
+Discussing the logic together helped us refine the program faster than I could have done alone, and it gave me more confidence in tackling real programming problems.

----

-## 💡 Ideas for Future Improvements
-Based on this experience, I have a few suggestions for upcoming assignments:
-* **Clearer Examples:** Providing precise input and output formats would help reduce confusion and ensure everyone builds toward the same result.
-* **Peer Reviews:** Having a feedback session or code review before the final submission would be great for catching logic errors early.
-* **Version Control:** Encouraging the use of tools like GitHub for submission would be an excellent way to prepare us for industry standards.

----

-## 🎯 Purpose of This Repository
-I am using this repository to:
-* Maintain a history of my assignment submissions.
-* Monitor my growth in C++ programming.
-* Keep a log of completed coursework activities.
+### 📈 Suggestions for Improvement
+* **Input Validation:** Currently, the program assumes the user always types the correct car code.
+I think adding error handling for invalid inputs would make the application feel much more robust and professional.
+* **Data Scalability:** We hardcoded the prices for the specific car models.
+For a future version, using arrays or vectors to store a larger inventory of cars would be a much more efficient way to handle the data.

 ---